 Idaho Filing Time

 LLC filings are processed on a daily basis.
 Expect to receive a copy of the filing by return mail in a week to ten days.
-The expedited processing fee of $20.00 reduces the turnaround time to approximately 8 working hours, but is only available for some filings.
+The expedited processing fee of $20.00 reduces the turnaround time to approximately 8 working hours.

 Annual Compliance & Fees

 Idaho LLCs are required to file an annual report.
 The annual report can be completed online, or completed and mailed, faxed, or hand delivered.
 There is no fee to file unless handwritten.
 Expect to receive a postcard via mail reminding you of the due date for the annual report.